What are ulnar nerve roots?

 The ulnar nerve roots are where nerves branch off the spinal cord between the C7 and T1 vertebrae of the cervical (neck) and thoracic (middle back) spine segments, respectively.
 These nerves are noteworthy because they extend from the spinal cord to the fingertips and include the region near the elbow commonly referred to as the funny bone.
 Read on to learn about the role of the ulnar nerve roots as well as the treatment options for conditions that cause ulnar nerve damage or compression.

 The ulnar nerve roots, like the other nerve roots in the cervical and thoracic spine, originate in the spinal cord and extend into the body through openings in the vertebrae called foramina.
-The fact that each nerve root is so close to the moving parts of the spine (such as vertebrae and intervertebral discs) also makes nerve compression a relatively common and frustrating problem for many people, often leading to a number of neurological symptoms in the limbs.
+These specific nerve roots live close to the vertebrae and discs of the spine, making nerve compression a relatively common occurrence as degenerative spine conditions develop with age.

-The ulnar nerve roots are responsible for facilitating the flow of signals between the brain and the arms.
-To accomplish this, the brain sends messages down the spinal cord, through the nerve root and along the ulnar nerve – and back again – practically instantaneously.
-Specifically, the ulnar nerve extends from the spinal cord through the arm, forearm, palm and into the little finger.
-But what makes the ulnar nerve unique is that it is the largest nerve in the body that has an unprotected spot – the funny bone.
-This section of the nerve is sandwiched between skin and bone near the elbow which leaves it prone to being hit.
+The ulnar nerve roots help facilitate the flow of signals between the brain and the arms.
+To accomplish this, the brain sends messages down the spinal cord, through the nerve root and along the ulnar nerve — and back again — almost instantaneously.
+Specifically, the ulnar nerve extends from the spinal cord through the arm, forearm, hand and into the little finger.
+But what makes the ulnar nerve unique is that it is the largest nerve in the body that has an unprotected spot — the funny bone.

 - Herniated discs